boliquan/wp-slug-translate/readme.txt

 3. "Dashboard"->"Settings"->"WP Slug Translate"
 4. "Windows Azure Application": Input your own ClientID and ClientSecret, you can also use the default one, up to 2 million characters a month every account
 5. "Source Language": Choose your language, 38 languages supported, powered by Microsoft Translator API
+6. "Compatibility Mode": Run in compatibility mode, compatible with other plugins
-6. When you have written an article, click "Publish", then the post slug will be automatically translated into English
+7. When you have written an article, click "Publish", then the post slug will be automatically translated into English

 == Changelog ==

+= 1.8.6 =

+* Compatibility Mode

 = 1.8.5 =